 I've had my Advanced licence since 2006, but my background is in health care (I'm a doctor by trade) and not engineering or electronics, so everything I know about the mysteries of RF, I've learnt through conversations with wise hams on air and on-line.
 Thanks to you all.

 Apart from chatting about everything and nothing and working DX, I spend my free time swimming, hiking, practicing yoga/meditation and travelling in other cultures.
 Every year I escape city life to explore the outback of mainland Australia in my 4x4.
 I have no sense of direction and often lose myself in the remote and untouched parts of this beautiful country.

 Et si tu es francophone, ou si tu préfères parler français, fais le moi savoir.
 J'ai peu souvent l'occasion de m'exprimer en français, donc ça serait génial.
 On pourrait toujours parler "franglais" ! :-) Donc, 73 du bout du monde

 FISTS # 14163

-A helpful hint: I enjoy working polite ops and hope to return the courteous behaviour. l listen for - and give priority to - patient, quiet stations.
+Helpful hints: I enjoy working polite ops and hope to return the courteous behaviour. l listen for - and give priority to - patient, quiet stations.
 When working CW, I often use narrow filters, so if you don't zero-beat my signal, you may not be within the my bandpass and I may not hear you calling.
 Hope to meet you soon - - dit dit.